 The operating cost estimate includes mining, processing, and general and administration ("G&A") costs.
-The overall LOM operating cost is C\$1,419,000,000 over 10 years, or an average of C\$25.14/t of ore milled in a typical year.
-Of this total, processing and G&A account for C\$521,000,000 and mining accounts for C\$898,000,000.
+The overall LOM operating cost is estimated to be C\$1.419 billion over 10 years, or an average of C\$25.14/t of ore milled in a typical year.
+Of this total, processing and G&A account for an estimated C\$521 million and mining accounts for an estimated C\$898 million.
 A summary of the operating costs is presented in Table 9.